 - On what date do I think I’ll have the least amount of other responsibilities vying for my attention?

-I’m sorry that there really isn’t an easiest ACT test date.
-If there were, I’d shout it from the rooftops.
-Even so, there is an easiest ACT test date for everyone.
+I’m sorry that there really isn’t a universally easier ACT test date.
+If there were, I’d shout it from the rooftops (but then the ACT would probably change the exam to make it fairer, so there’d really be no point).
+Even so, there is an easiest ACT test date for each of you.
 Get out there and find yours!